IEvangelist/profanity-filter/README.md

 When profane content is detected, the action will update the issue or pull request by:

-- replacing any found profane content with the configured replacement type
+- Replacing any found profane content with the configured replacement strategy.
-- reacting to the issue or pull request with the [confused 😕 reaction](https://docs.github.com/rest/reactions/reactions)
+- ~~Reacting to the issue or pull request with the [confused 😕 reaction](https://docs.github.com/rest/reactions/reactions).~~
-- and conditionally applying the `profane content 🤬` label if found in the repository.
+- Conditionally applying the `profane content 🤬` label if found in the repository.
+- Reporting the profane content in the workflow summary as a detailed table.